-- (c) A new report shall be submitted for outside activity previously reported at: - (1) the beginning of each academic year for outside activity of a continuing nature; and - (2) such time as there is a significant change in an activity (nature, extent, funding, etc.) - (d) A faculty member may assume tacit approval unless written disapproval is issued prior to the reported starting date.
-If it is later determined that the activity represents a conflict of interest, the faculty member must cease the activity, except as provided in 19.5 (b). - (e) Any outside activity that falls under the provisions of this Article and in which the faculty member is currently engaged but has not previously reported, shall be reported within sixty (60) days of the execution of this Agreement and shall conform to the provisions of this Article. - (f) Faculty members shall review Article 19.4 (a) through (e) at the beginning of each academic year to determine whether a new report of outside activity is required.
-If required, the faculty member shall report the activity in accordance with section 19.4 (a).
-Not filing a report shall indicate that the faculty member has no conflict of interest or compensated outside activity. - 19.5 Rights to the Expedited Grievance Procedure. - (a) In the event the proposed outside activity is determined to constitute a conflict of interest, and the faculty member disagrees with that determination the faculty member may file a grievance under the expedited grievance procedure contained in Article 20.
+(c) A new report shall be submitted for Reportable Outside Activity previously reported at:

+(1) the beginning of each academic year for Reportable Outside Activity of a continuing nature; and

+(2) such time as there is a significant change in a Reportable Outside Activity (nature, extent, funding, etc.)

+(d) If practicable, the faculty member shall submit the report at least thirty (30) days prior to engaging in the Reportable Outside Activity.
+If reported at least thirty (30) days in advance, a faculty member may assume tacit approval unless written disapproval is issued prior to the reported starting date.
+If it is later determined that the activity represents a conflict of interest, the faculty member must cease the activity, except as provided in 19.5 (b).

+(e) Any Reportable Outside Activity that falls under the provisions of this Article and in which the faculty member is currently engaged but has not previously reported, shall be reported within sixty (60) days of the execution of this Agreement and shall conform to the provisions of this Article.

+19.5 Rights to the Expedited Grievance Procedure.

+(a) In the event the proposed Reportable Outside Activity is denied due to a conflict of interest, and the faculty member disagrees with that determination the faculty member may file a grievance under the expedited grievance procedure contained in Article 20.
 Alternatively, the faculty member may, within seven (7) days, seek a review in writing by the University Review Committee on Outside Activities and Conflict of Interest, or a subcommittee of at least three faculty members thereof, for an advisory opinion, unless the Committee has been consulted previously on this matter.
 The Committee shall render its opinion in writing within 7 days of receipt of the faculty member's request.
-If the Committee concludes that the outside activity could have been approved, it shall consult with the approving authority to seek resolution of the matter.
+If the Committee concludes that the Reportable Outside Activity could have been approved, it shall consult with the approving authority to seek resolution of the matter.
 Should satisfactory resolution not be attained, the Committee may recommend to the President that the activity be approved.
-If no resolution is attained within fourteen (14) days from the date the faculty member receives the written opinion of the Committee, the faculty member may file a grievance under the expedited grievance procedure contained in Article 20. - (b) The faculty member may engage in such outside activity pending a resolution of the matter pursuant to Section 19.5(a). - (c) If the resolution of the matter is that there is a conflict of interest, the faculty member shall cease such activity immediately and may be required to turn over to the University all or part of compensation earned therefrom.
+If no resolution is attained within fourteen (14) days from the date the faculty member receives the written opinion of the Committee, the faculty member may file a grievance under the expedited grievance procedure contained in Article 20.

+(b) The faculty member may engage in such Reportable Outside Activity pending a resolution of the matter pursuant to Section 19.5(a).

+(c) If the resolution of the matter is that there is a conflict of interest, the faculty member shall cease such activity immediately and may be required to turn over to the University all or part of compensation earned therefrom.